cafjs/caf_iot/README.md

          },
          "fromCloud": {
              "version": 76
-             "values": {
-                   "commands": {
-                      "type": "caf_iot.channel_ack"
-                      "firstIndex": 36
          }
      }

-             }
-         }
-     }
+When the CA needs to see the output of these commands, a separate channel in `toCloud` with the same name (`commands`) and matching indexes will contain the responses.
+Garbage collection of this channel is similar to the previous case, i.e., the CA should not increment the `toCloud.version` until it has processed all the responses.

 The device is assumed stateless and commands should always be either idempotent or we just don't care if they execute multiple times.
 The reason is that  there is no guarantee that the channel always contains non-executed commands.

-The cloud component ignores updates that have a version number smaller than the current one.
-When a device (re-)starts it doesn't know the last version number and will use 0 instead.
-The response always contains the last one, and the next request from that device should use this new value to avoid being ignored again.
+The cloud component ignores updates that have a version number smaller than or equal to the current one.
+A newly created device starts with 0 (empty initialization) and, therefore, the first real update should start with 1.
+We reserve a version 0 in a request for a different purpose: when a device (re-)starts it doesn't know the last version number and will use 0 instead.
+The response contains the last request that came from the device (i.e.,`"deviceView" : true`) , and then the device would know what value to use for the next request.
+Similarly, whenever an update fails an error is returned (anything that JSON parses into a string as opposed to an object is an error), and the client should do a request with version 0 to try to resync.

-When the CA needs to see the output of these commands, a separate channel in `toCloud` with the same name (`commands`) and matching indexes will contain the responses.
-Garbage collection of this channel is similar to the previous case.

 ## API